bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 29: cali23b602f82b4@docker0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT group default
     link/ether fa:1a:23:4c:0a:c0 brd ff:ff:ff:ff:ff:ff
 {% endhighlight %}

+The BGP Protocol has been around for a while, the earliest RFC ([RFC 1654](https://tools.ietf.org/html/rfc1654)) for BGP was written in July 1994.
+The BGP protocol also powers a significant portion of the internet.

 ### IPAM (IP Address Management)